-- 3.10 Additional issues that Power and Water suggested should be considered in assessing the effectiveness of the Code were: - "•whether the benefits of the Code have exceeded the costs; - whether the Code has appropriately balanced the legitimate interests of all parties, including consumers, network owners/ operators and other elements of electricity supply industry; and - whether the Code has created an environment under which new efficient investment in electricity network infrastructure is appropriately recognised and encouraged." (p.11)
+3.10 Additional issues that Power and Water suggested should be considered in assessing the effectiveness of the Code were:

+- "• whether the benefits of the Code have exceeded the costs; - whether the Code has appropriately balanced the legitimate interests of all parties, including consumers, network owners/ operators and other elements of electricity supply industry; and - whether the Code has created an environment under which new efficient investment in electricity network infrastructure is appropriately recognised and encouraged." (p.11)

-- 3.11 In assessing the effectiveness of access regulation, the Commission recognises that the 'public benefits' and 'public costs' of the intervention involved are important considerations.
+3.11 In assessing the effectiveness of access regulation, the Commission recognises that the 'public benefits' and 'public costs' of the intervention involved are important considerations.
 Economic efficiency gains and losses are important benefits and costs respectively for this purpose.
-Even if regulation is likely to have benefits: - a particular form of regulation will only be effective if regulatory benefits exceed any regulatory costs; and - a particular form of regulation will only be more effective than another where any associated net benefits (i.e., the extent to which regulatory benefits exceed regulatory costs) are greater than for that other form of regulation. - 3.12 The Commission is not convinced, however, that the two policy outcomes set out in the Terms of Reference are as suggested by Power and Water biased towards the interests of new entrants, or overlook the interests of the incumbent network owner.
+Even if regulation is likely to have benefits:

+- a particular form of regulation will only be effective if regulatory benefits exceed any regulatory costs; and - a particular form of regulation will only be more effective than another where any associated net benefits (i.e., the extent to which regulatory benefits exceed regulatory costs) are greater than for that other form of regulation.

+3.12 The Commission is not convinced, however, that the two policy outcomes set out in the Terms of Reference are - as suggested by Power and Water - biased towards the interests of new entrants, or overlook the interests of the incumbent network owner.
 By definition, an access regime must be designed to permit new entrants to gain access to the services provided by an infrastructure facility operated by a monopoly owner.
-Therefore, the most critical benchmark of effectiveness must be whether the access regime provides an effective mechanism for achieving this end. - 3.13 The Commission also questions which of Power and Water's interests, as a vertically integrated entity, are being overlooked.
-In assessing the Code's effectiveness, the Commission assumes that, in line with its ring-fencing obligations: - Power and Water Retail and Power and Water Generation are in effect operating as separate entities; and - Power and Water Retail and Power and Water Generation are subject to the same terms and conditions as would generally apply to new entrants with respect to the provision of network access services. - 3.14 Power and Water's interests as a retailer or a generator should be the same as any other retailer or generator if the Code is achieving its objectives.
-Power and Water's interests as a network owner are already required to be taken into account pursuant to clause 6 of the Competition Principles Agreement ("CPA").3 - 3.15 In addition, the Commission believes that there is nothing in sections 31 to 34 of the Utilities Commission Act that suggests the Commission is entitled to inquire into matters which fall outside the Terms of Reference.
-In particular, section 31(4) of the Utilities Commission Act makes it clear that only the Minister is entitled to vary the Terms of Reference or a requirement or direction under section 31(3) of that Act.
-On this basis, the Commission has restricted its assessments to the two policy outcomes identified in the Terms of Reference.
+Therefore, the most critical benchmark of effectiveness must be whether the access regime provides an effective mechanism for achieving this end.

+3.13 The Commission also questions which of Power and Water's interests, as a vertically integrated entity, are being overlooked.
+In assessing the Code's effectiveness, the Commission assumes that, in line with its ring-fencing obligations:

+- the retail business unit of Power and Water ("Power and Water Retail") and the generation business unit of Power and Water ("Power and Water Generation") are in effect operating as separate entities; and - Power and Water Retail and Power and Water Generation are subject to the same terms and conditions as would generally apply to new entrants with respect to the provision of network access services.

+3.14 Power and Water's interests as a retailer or a generator should be the same as any other retailer or generator if the Code is achieving its objectives.
+Power and Water's interests as a network owner/provider are already required to be taken into account pursuant to clause 6 of the Competition Principles Agreement ("CPA").3

+3.15 In addition, the Commission believes that there is nothing in sections 31 to 34 of the Utilities Commission Act that suggests that the Commission is entitled to inquire into matters which fall outside the Minister's Terms of Reference.
+In particular, section 31(4) of the Utilities Commission Act makes it clear that only the Minister is entitled to vary the Terms of Reference or issue a requirement or direction to the